ccnlab/deep-obj-cat/sims/wwi3d/PARAMS.md

 This is the parameter search notes for wwi3d.

 # TODO

-* go back and add V4CT self p1to1 scale 1 -- some indication of benefit in reps, cosdif?
+* Add weaker surround projection from same CT -> P

+* load pretrained LIP

+* non CTCtxt for self prjn in self

 # Summary as of Job 159